lenincompres/DOM.create/README.md

 # DOM.create
 by Lenin Compres

-For the entirety of this documentation, let's cosider the following all the HTML we are going to need.
-This is our *index.html* file; the rest of our code will be in the *main.js* file.
+The following short piece of code is all the HTML we are going to need orr the entirety of this documentation.
+It is our *index.html* file.
+The rest of our code will be in the *main.js* file.

 ```html<!DOCTYPE html>
 <html>